navarroaxel/navarroaxel.github.io/blog/openssh-8-8.md

      IdentitiesOnly yes
 ```

-The default location of this file is under `~/.ssh/config`, maybe you already have one, you just need to use the
+The default location of this file is under `~/.ssh/config`, maybe you already have one.
+Once you add this configuration value you can use any `git` command without restrictions.

 ## That's all